 - Victim Impact Statements – Under the Victims of Crime Act, victims and witnesses of crime have the right to provide court with a description of how the crime has impacted their life.
 The statements are used to assist the court during the sentencing process.
 Information, applications and assistance in completing the forms is available.

-- Resource library – a lending library on topics related to victimization is available, free of charge.
+- Resource library – a lending library on topics related to victimization is available.